Esma Sultan (daughter of Abdul Hamid I): Role in politics

 Unlike other princesses, Esma was politically active.
 Along with her mother, she played a vital role in Kabakçı revolt, which had the aim of overthrowing Selim from the throne.
 Following the overthrowing of Selim III, her brother Mustafa IV, succeeded to the throne.

-Esma is said to have play a vital role in the murder of Selim III, following his murder, her brother was overthrown from the throne by her her half brother Mahmud II and Alemdar Mustafa Pasha.
-After Mahmud succeeded the throne, she wanted her brother Mustafa to succeed the throne again but didn't succeed.
-In response to it, she planned a mutinous rebellion during the reign of Mahmud.
-She personally send letters to Janissaries for restoring Mustafa back to the throne and met them personally.
-Mahmud who knew about Esma's political activities, didn't intervene in the affairs as he loved Esma Sultan like his own sister.
+She is said to have played a vital role in the murder of Selim III, following his murder, her brother was overthrown from the throne by her half brother Mahmud II and Alemdar Mustafa Pasha.
+In response, she planned a mutinous rebellion during the reign of Mahmud to restore her brother Mustafa IV to the throne.
+She personally had sent letters to Janissaries for restoring Mustafa back to the throne and met them personally.
+Mahmud who knew about her political activities, didn't intervene in the affairs as he loved her like his own sister.
 Alemdar Pasha committed suicide on 15 November 1808.

 On the eve of Mustafa's execution on 16 November 1808, the Janissaries gathered in front of Mahmud's palace and threatened to have him dethroned and place Esma Sultan on the throne.
-Following these events, Esma and her sister Hibetullah Sultan were kept under close surveillance by Mahmud, and they both were forbade to have communications with the outsiders.
+Following these events, she and her half-sister Hibetullah Sultan were kept under close surveillance by Mahmud, and they both were forbade to have communications with the outsiders.

 Following these events, Mahmud and Esma relations with each other improved rather than deteriorating.
-Esma exercised great influence over her brother Mahmud during his reign of 31 years: she became his chief advisor and was consulted regularly on state matters.
-Mahmud loved his sister very much and Esma Sultan also esteemed him.
+She exercised great influence over her brother Mahmud during his reign of 31 years; she became his chief advisor and was consulted regularly on state matters.
+Mahmud loved his sister very much and she also esteemed him.
 They always visited each other at their palaces.
 She became the empire's affluent woman at that time.
 She was the owner of Eyüp Palace, Maçka Palace and Tirnakçı Palace.
 She also owned several lands to in Crete, Kemer, Edremit and Biga.
-Esma Sultan enjoyed a delightful life in her coastal palace known as "Hançerli Sultan Mansion" and in her mansion at Ortaköy, which belonged to her aunt Esma Sultan.
+Esma Sultan enjoyed a delightful life in her coastal palace known as "Hançerli Sultan Mansion" and in her mansion at Ortaköy, which belonged to her aunt Esma Sultan "the Elder".